tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/ec2.md

 ## Connecting to VMs

+As an administrator of a Linux machine, you used a username and password or username and a public/private key pair to authenticate yourself in the past.
 By default, AWS uses a username and a key pair for authentication into an EC2 instance.
 We try to avoid this approach, because it works only for a single user, and it is not possible to change the key pair externally after launching an EC2 instance.

 You will learn about a new approach to connect to EC2 instances that does not require inbound SSH connectivity.